Battle of P'ohang-dong: North Korean advance

 With Taejon captured, KPA forces began surrounding the Pusan Perimeter from all sides in an attempt to envelop it.
 The KPA 4th and 6th Infantry Divisions advanced south in a wide flanking maneuver.
 The two divisions attempted to envelop the UN's left flank, but became extremely spread out in the process.
-At the same time the KPA 5th and 12th Divisions pressured the ROK on the right flank.
+At the same time the KPA 5th and 12th Divisions pressured the ROKA on the right flank.
 They advanced on UN positions with armor and superior numbers, repeatedly defeating UN forces and forcing them further south.
 On 21 July the KPA 12th Division was ordered by KPA II Corps to capture P'ohang-dong by 26 July.

-Though they were steadily pushed back, ROK forces on the right flank increased their resistance further south, hoping to delay KPA units as much as possible.
-KPA and ROK units sparred for control of several cities, inflicting heavy casualties on one another.
-The ROK forces defended Yongdok fiercely before being pushed back.
+Though they were steadily pushed back, ROKA forces on the right flank increased their resistance further south, hoping to delay KPA units as much as possible.
+KPA and ROKA units sparred for control of several cities, inflicting heavy casualties on one another.
+The ROKA forces defended Yongdok fiercely before being pushed back.
 They also performed well in the Battle of Andong, forcing the KPA 12th Division to delay its attacks on P'ohang-dong until early August.
-The ROK had also undergone significant reorganization, and after receiving a large number of recruits by 26 July, the ROK had reached an effective strength of 85,871 men.
+The ROKA had also undergone significant reorganization, and after receiving a large number of recruits by 26 July, the ROKA had reached an effective strength of 85,871 men.

 Eastern corridor

-Along the ROK front of the perimeter, on the eastern corridor, the terrain made moving through the area incredibly difficult.
-A major road ran from Taegu 50 mi east to P'ohang-dong on Korea's east coast.
+Along the ROKA front of the perimeter, on the eastern corridor, the terrain made moving through the area incredibly difficult.
+A major road ran from Taegu 50 mi east to P'ohang-dong on the east coast.
 The only major north-south road intersecting this line moves south from Andong through Yongch'on, midway between Taegu and P'ohang-dong.

 The only other natural entry through the line lies at the town of An'gang-ni, 12 mi west of P'ohang-dong, which is situated near a valley through the natural rugged terrain to the major rail hub of Kyongju, which was a staging area for moving supplies to Taegu.
-Gen.Walton Walker—commanding the Eighth United States Army—chose not to heavily reinforce the area, as he felt the terrain made meaningful attack impossible, preferring to respond to attack with reinforcements from the transportation routes and air cover from Yonil Airfield, which was south of P'ohang-dong.
+General Walton Walker—commanding the Eighth United States Army—chose not to heavily reinforce the area, as he felt the terrain made meaningful attack impossible, preferring to respond to attack with reinforcements from the transportation routes and air cover from Yonil Airfield, which was south of P'ohang-dong.

 With the exception of the valley between Taegu and P'ohong-dong, the terrain along the line was extremely rough and mountainous thanks to the Taebaek Mountains, which ran from north to south down Korea's east coast.
 Northeast of P'ohong-dong along the South Korean line the terrain was especially treacherous, and movement in the region was extremely difficult.
 Thus, the UN established the northern line of the Pusan Perimeter using the terrain as a natural defense.
-However, the rough terrain also made communication difficult, particularly for the ROK forces.
+However, the rough terrain also made communication difficult, particularly for the ROKA forces.